-6.5.4 Oualification for World Cup races
+6.5.4 Qualification for World Cup races

-The fastest 16 women and 17 men, and 12 doubles will qualify for participation in World Cupraces.
+The fastest 16 women and 17 men, and 12 Women's-, Men's doubles will qualify for participation in World Cup races.

 In the absence of athletes of the seeded group, the qualified participants will be increased by this number.